Chaitanyaphad/AI-Lab-problems/README.md

 Crypto Arithmatic Problem

-the digits  (0-9) get substituted by some possible alphabets or symbols.
+1. the digits  (0-9) get substituted by some possible alphabets or symbols.
 The task in cryptarithmetic problem is to substitute each digit with an alphabet to get the result arithmetically correct.

-Given a cryptarithmetic problem, i.e., S E N D + M O R E = M O N E Y
+2. Given a cryptarithmetic problem, i.e., S E N D + M O R E = M O N E Y

+NQueen Problem using Backtracking